 Robert E. Cauley, CFA has been our Chairman, President and Chief Executive Officer since August 2010 and is the Chairman and Chief Executive Officer of our Manager.
-Mr. Cauley co-founded Bimini Capital in 2003 and has served as its Chief Executive Officer and Chairman of the Board of Directors since April 2008.
-He served as Vice-Chairman, Chief Financial Officer and Chief Investment Officer prior to April 2008.
+Mr. Cauley co-founded Bimini Capital in 2003 and has served as its Chief Executive Officer and Chairman of the Board of Directors since 2008.
+He served as Vice-Chairman, Chief Financial Officer and Chief Investment Officer prior to 2008.
 Prior to co-founding Bimini Capital in 2003, Mr. Cauley was a vice-president and portfolio manager at Federated Investors in Pittsburgh from 1996 to 2003.
 Prior to 1996, Mr. Cauley was a member of the ABS/MBS structuring desk at Lehman Brothers from 1994 to 1996 and a credit analyst at Barclays Bank, PLC from 1992 to 1994.
 Mr. Cauley is a CPA (inactive status) and served in the United States Marine Corps for four years.
 We believe that Mr. Cauley should serve as a member of our Board of Directors due to his experience managing a publicly-traded REIT and his career as a RMBS portfolio manager.

 G. Hunter Haas, IV has been our Chief Financial Officer and Chief Investment Officer since August 2010 and has served on our Board of Directors since August 2010.
 Mr. Haas is the President, Chief Investment Officer and Chief Financial Officer of our Manager.
-Mr. Haas has been the President, Chief Investment Officer and Chief Financial Officer of Bimini since April 2008.
+Mr. Haas has been the President, Chief Investment Officer and Chief Financial Officer of our Manager.
+Mr. Haas has been the President, Chief Investment Officer and Chief Financial Officer of our Manager.
+Mr. Haas has been the President, Chief Investment Officer and Chief Financial Officer of our Manager.
+Mr. Haas has been the President, Chief Investment Officer and Chief Financial Officer of Bimini since 2008.
 Prior to assuming those roles with Bimini, he was a Senior Vice President and Head of Research and Trading.
-Mr. Haas joined Bimini in May 2004 as Vice President and Head of Mortgage Research.
-He has over 11 years of experience in this industry and has managed trading operations for the portfolio since his arrival in May 2004.
-Mr. Haas has approximately eight years of experience as a member of senior management of a public REIT.
+Mr. Haas jointed Bimini in April 2004 as Vice President and Head of Mortgage Research.
+He has over 10 years experience in this industry and has managed trading operations for the portfolio since his arrival in May 2004.
+Mr. Haas has approximately seven years experience as a member of senior management of a public REIT.
 Prior to joining Bimini, Mr. Haas worked in the mortgage industry as a member of a team responsible for hedging a servicing portfolio at both National City Mortgage and Homeside Lending, Inc. We believe that Mr. Haas should serve as a member of our Board of Directors due to his experience as the Chief Financial Officer of a publicly-traded REIT and his experience in the mortgage industry.